claypotfrog/GNTSP/database/readme.md

 This is the database in sqlite 3.0 format.
-There is also the "updates.sql" file which is how we will update the database during version upgrades so that we don't clobber any changes that users have made to their own copy of the database.

 You'll need to unzip the GSPNT.db.zip file in this directory locally to create the actual sqlite database file - GSPNT.db